Best AI Readiness Assessment Tools for Consulting Firms (2026)

 If you want a full engagement methodology where assessment feeds directly into deliverables: Audity.
 The assessment isn't the product.
 It's the diagnostic layer inside a bigger engagement, and the platform builds the deliverables from your findings automatically.

 If you want a quick door-opener with strong benchmarking data: ISG AI Maturity Index.
-White-label it, use it as a lead magnet or discovery tool, then run a full engagement for clients who want to go deeper.
+Use it as a lead magnet or discovery tool (confirm current branding terms with ISG), then run a full engagement for clients who want to go deeper.

 If you already have a methodology and just need a delivery vehicle: Pointerpro.
 Build your framework into their platform and use their report builder for polished client outputs.